-The Tukino Alpine Sports Club is one of only three lodges at Tukino Ski Field, situated at 1684m, on the remote eastern slopes of Mt Ruapehu.
+The Tukino Alpine Sports Club is one of only three lodges at Tukino Ski Field, and is situated at 1700m, on the remote eastern slopes of Mt Ruapehu.

 We exist to provide affordable and comfortable accommodation on the mountain for our members.

 We also welcome casual visitors!
 We often have groups of non-members staying, both for the outdoor activities and for training exercises.

 We think the Tukino area is truly magic.
 From its position on a ridge, our lodge offers stunning views of Mt Ruapehu to the west and the Kaimanawa Ranges and Lake Taupo to the east and north.

 Being on the eastern side of Mt Ruapehu, Tukino enjoys relatively calm conditions, sheltered from the prevailing westerly winds.

 Our lodge was built in 1976 and we reckon it’s a bit of a design classic with its funky lines and super solid timber construction.
 The lodge offers a basic but comfortable standard of accommodation, with a large kitchen and living area, four bunk rooms, four toilets, and two showers.

 A generator is used for electricity and hot water, and cooking is by gas.
 Fireplaces provide heating both downstairs and upstairs.
 One bunk room is set aside for members to book and use at short notice.
 It’s possible to use the lodge at a basic level in summer without the generator.

 Our lodge is a welcoming and inclusive environment.
 It is family friendly, and if you have an appropriate vehicle (4WD) you can drive to the front door.
 For those with 2WD vehicles, it’s normally possible to arrange pick-ups from the ‘base camp’ carpark (winter only).